postcss/postcss/docs/api.md

 * `opts (object) optional`: options to speed up th search:
   * `props`: An array of property names.
 The method will only search for values that match `regexp` within declarations of listed properties.
-  * `fast`: A string that will be used to narrow down values and speed up the regexp search.
-Searching every single value with a regexp can be slow;
-    so if you pass a `fast` string, PostCSS will first check whether the value contains the `fast` string; and only if it does will PostCSS check that value against `regexp`.
-For example, instead of just checking for `/\d+rem/` on all values, you can set `fast: 'rem'` to first check whether a value has the `rem` unit, and only if it does perform the regexp check.
+  * `fast`: A string that used to narrow down values and speed up the regexp search.
+Searching every single value with a regexp can be slow.
+If you pass a `fast` string, PostCSS will first check whether the value contains the `fast` string; and only if it does will PostCSS check that value against `regexp`.
+For example, instead of just checking for `/\d+rem/` on all values, set `fast: 'rem'` to first check whether a value has the `rem` unit, and only if it does perform the regexp check.
 * `callback (function|string)`: string to replace `pattern` or callback, that will return new value.
 Callback will receive the same arguments as those